Wang Qiang (tennis): 2022: Australian Open third round

 For the first time since the 2020 Australian Open, Wang won consecutive matches in a Grand Slam championship at the 2022 Australian Open by upsetting 18th seed Coco Gauff in the first round, and then defeating Alison Van Uytvanck.
 She lost to Madison Keys.
 Wang backed this result up with a semifinal appearance at the Abierto Zapopan, when she fell in straight sets to Marie Bouzková, then a quarterfinal appearance in the Monterrey Open, where she was also beaten in straight sets, this time by Leylah Fernandez.

 At Wimbledon, she defeated 14th seed Belinda Bencic in three sets in the first round, but then lost in round two to the unseeded Heather Watson.
 Wang headed into the Prague Open as the second seed in the qualifying draw, getting into the main draw in straight sets.
 She advanced to the semifinals, before losing to seventh seed Anastasia Potapova.

-2023-2024: Hiatus and retirement plans
+2023–2025: Hiatus and retirement

 Wang did not play at any professional tournaments in 2023, returning to the court in Hua Hin in January 2024 and winning the Wuning W50 event in April that year.

 Entering the 2024 Wimbledon Championships using her protected ranking, she lost in the first round to 19th seed Emma Navarro.
 Again using her protected ranking at the US Open, she was defeated in the first round by 16th seed Liudmila Samsonova.
-After the match Wang announced, she intended to play her last WTA tournaments in the Asian swing over the final months of the year, before competing in some local Chinese tournaments in 2025 and retiring after the Chinese National Games.
+After the match Wang said she intended to play her last tournaments in the Asian Swing over the final months of the year, before competing in some local Chinese tournaments in 2025.
+Wang announced her retirement from tennis in November 2025.